 In American English, commas always go before closing quotation marks.

-In British English, however, the convention is the opposite.
+In British English, however, unquoted punctuation typically follows the quotation marks.
 If you are writing for a British audience, put the comma after the closing quotation mark.
+Furthermore, British English tends to use single quotes rather than double quotation marks.

 Comma Before Parenthesis